kkkddder/BuildingNYC/README.md

 We refined our legend scheme so that it includes: Private Property, State Owned (Housing Trust), Build it Back, SI Blue Belt, and Other Municipal Ownership.
 In the p5 sketch, we first checked for ownership by each of these programs (after first recoding the data in an Excel file).

+Although we could have just shown homes after Hurricane Sandy hit, by going back a few years, we were able to show another approach to flooding control in Oakwood, the Blue Belt, which was still in play years later, and which played a role in securing the state buy out program for Oakwood.

 Then we checked the Building Area data column in PLUTO.
 If it was zero, that indicates that the lot is vacant.
 If a building area went to 0 in 2013, we concluded that it was destroyed by Sandy (since the hurricane struck in Oct 2012).
 If the building area went to 0 in succeeding years, we considered those demolitions.

 The chart aims to make dramatically visible trends in the timing and effect of the state buy out program, which involved first buying the land and buildings, and then demolishing the homes to make way for wetlands.
 As will be visible in our graphic, houses bought by the state sometimes stood empty for years until the demolition occured.

-We were able to make a working prototype.
-We had changed some of the colors and put in a pop up window for those who wanted to dig deeper into the Oakwood Beach story.
-That window included photographs for each stage in the narrative.
+In the first draft of the prototype, we changed some of the colors and put in a pop up window for those who wanted to dig deeper into the Oakwood Beach story.
+That window included photographs for each stage in the narrative, though later we decided to integrate the narrative more directly into the website in a column running down the left side of the interaction.

 The placement and color scheme were prelimnary: we were mainly focused on getting all the info and making the prototype work in an interactive and smooth manner.
 One question was whether to make the satellite image fixed or relative; if it was fixed we could use the third column real estate, but in the end we preferred the other approach.

-FIFTH WEEK:

-We redesigned the layout, rewrote the narrative to work more closely with the visualization categories (adding a SI Blue Belt paragraph, for example), added a title image and end image, changed the photographs to black and white, etc.
+In the last week, we redesigned the layout, rewrote the narrative to work more closely with the visualization categories (adding a SI Blue Belt paragraph, for example), added a title image and end image, changed the photographs to black and white, etc.

 We made a clickable program that highlights and sorts lots by different properties: distance from the beach, total assessed value, and size of the lot.
 Originally we were going to offer buttons to re-sort the main visualization in these three ways.
 We later decided to do the resorting on three smaller versions of the main visualization.
 We put these smaller versions, ordered differently, next to each other in order to make patterns in buyouts and timing more visible.

+PNG

 We wrote text explaining the key takeaways from each of the three versions.

+PNG

 We also created a statistical panel that indicated ownership trends over time.
 After discussion, we turned this panel into a line chart which we thought would be more visually effective.
 Different colored lines indicate five different ownership options: governor's office; SI Blue Belt; Buy it Back; vacant.

+PNG

 We made a year bar at the top that stays at the top of the computer screen when users scroll down.

+PNG

-REFLECTIONS
+FINAL REFLECTIONS

-One of the key decisions we made was deciding to focus on a very dramatic incident of natural human interest, hurricane Sandy.
-The PLUTO data is rich and easily accessible, and there was a lot of context and competing agendas and elements that made this a rich story.
-By focusing on one neighborhood with particulary dramatic changes..
+One of the key decisions we made was deciding to focus on a very dramatic incident of natural human interest, Hurricane Sandy and its aftermath.
+There was a lot of history, as well as competing government recovery approaches and agendas that made this a rich story.
+The profound transformation of Oakwood is unusual in its efficacy and the willingness to return waterfront property to nature for sustainability reasons.
+The PLUTO data is rich and easily accessible, and by focusing on one neighborhood with such particulary dramatic changes, we were able to deeply explore the data and tell a compelling story.

+We were able to draw some novel conclusions by sorting the data by BBL, total assessed value, and lot size in the three small scale visualizations towards the bottom.
+For example, one of the charts revealed that lots with lower total assessed value tended to be demolished before more valuable homes.
+Such patterns in demolitions are not something that has been explored before.
+And by putting the three charts next to each, visual differences and similarities jump out at the viewer.
+We also made this sorting function interactive, both for clarity and to boost user interest.

+The narrative allows readers to delve deeper, gaining context about Oakwood's story and history, and works hand-in-hand with the visualization through a connected interactive feature.
+By clicking on titles in the narrative, related colored squares appear next to the visualization to identify which lots participated in the programs referred to.
+Overall, we felt that interactivity would boost user interest.

+In terms of design, we used the timing of Sandy, indicated by a red line, to provide visual unity to the disparate pieces, as well as to make the time scale in all of them more immediately clear.
+In general, we tried to use a minimum of labelling in the images, and instead have visual elements make key points.
+We also made the photographs black and white and a little transparent so as not to detract interest from the main visualization.
+The top and bottom photographs offer book ends for Oakwood's journey from waterfront oasis back to natural wetlands.

+One of the key constraints for this project was that we were not supposed to use maps.
+Our main visualization was our way of making a spatially compelling dramatization of what happened to the area without using a map.
+The satellite images also were a way of integrating spatial data.
+Were we allowed to use maps and if we had more time, we would have included little maps below each satellite photo of a lot to show where that lot is located.
+We might also, were there more time, have done some statistical analysis, in particular around demolition times.

+We all enjoyed working with each other, and the interdisciplinary nature and skills of our team really enriched the project.